-"Classy" is a word I would use to describe the first impression of the Scotty Cameron Studio Design 5.
-It's shape has all the smoothness you'd expect from a Cameron and its reflective metallic finish gives it a striking look.
+The Scotty Cameron Studio Design 5 makes an immediate and positive first impression.
+It looks classy.
+Its shape has all the smoothness you'd expect from a Cameron and its reflective metallic finish gives it a striking look.

 Its D-shape makes this putter feel weighty and authoritative and the solid leading edge which is clear rectangular shape leaves you in no doubt about where the putter is aiming, which is often a problem with D-shaped heads.